danmarz/my-digital-garden/_pages/learning.md

 📚Books and courses I have learned from since January 2020.

 § ― selected sections
+# May 2022
+* <a href="https://www.goodreads.com/book/show/8473471-being-geek">Being Geek: The Software Developer's Career Handbook</a> by Michael Lopp ―  currently 📖

 # April 2022
- * <a href="https://www.goodreads.com/book/show/8473471-being-geek">Being Geek: The Software Developer's Career Handbook</a> by Michael Lopp ―  currently 📖
+* <a href="https://humanageinstitute.org/rethinking-digital/">Beca Cisco DevNet Associate DEVASC 200-901, Cisco DevNet - INFRAESTRUCTURA PROGRAMABLE</a> de la mano de CISCO y PUE como training partner

 # March 2022
 * <a href="https://www.goodreads.com/book/show/41721428-can-t-hurt-me">Can't Hurt Me: Master Your Mind and Defy the Odds</a> by David Goggins
 * <a href="https://www.goodreads.com/book/show/22847284-grokking-algorithms-an-illustrated-guide-for-programmers-and-other-curio">Grokking Algorithms An Illustrated Guide For Programmers and Other Curious People</a> by Aditya Y. Bhargava